GaetanLepage/phd-manuscript/sections/3_ssl/3_multi_source/3_experiments.typ

 For the sake of exhaustivity, here are some examples of other relevant datasets.
 He et al. @he_deep_2018 have proposed the #acr("SSLR") dataset using the Pepper robot equipped with a four-microphone array.
 Furthermore, the third task of the #acr("DCASE") challenge proposes a yearly competition around designing the best #acr("SSL") system.
-For the 2024 edition of #acr("DCASE"), the target dataset was STARSS23 @shimada_starss23_nodate, introduced at NeurIPS 2023.
+For the 2024 edition of #acr("DCASE"), the target dataset was STARSS23 @shimada_starss23_nodate, introduced at the NeurIPS 2023 conference.

 The generation process starts by randomly selecting a number of sources between zero and four according to the following distribution:
 - 0 sources: 20%,